2011–12 Michigan Tech Huskies men's ice hockey season

-The 2011–12 Michigan Tech Huskies men's ice hockey team represents Michigan Technological University in the 2011–12 NCAA Division I men's ice hockey season.
-The team is coached by Mel Pearson, a 1981 Michigan Tech alumnus in his first season as a head coach after spending the past 23 seasons as an assistant/associate coach for the Michigan Wolverines.
-The Huskies play their home games at the MacInnes Student Ice Arena on the campus of Michigan Tech in Houghton, Michigan, and compete in the Western Collegiate Hockey Association (WCHA).
+The 2011–12 Michigan Tech Huskies men's ice hockey team represented Michigan Technological University in the 2011–12 NCAA Division I men's ice hockey season.
+The team was coached by Mel Pearson, a 1981 Michigan Tech alumnus in his first season as a head coach after spending the past 23 seasons as an assistant/associate coach for the Michigan Wolverines.
+The Huskies played their home games at the MacInnes Student Ice Arena on the campus of Michigan Tech in Houghton, Michigan, and compete in the Western Collegiate Hockey Association (WCHA).

 Michigan Tech enters the 2011–12 season after winning 4 of their 38 games the previous season.
 The team's 4–30–4 record led to the resignation of head coach Jamie Russell shortly after the season's completion.
 Mel Pearson was hired as Russell's replacement in May.